Company Can’t Pay PAYE To HMRC

 For further detailed reading.
-Please view ‘Options paying PAYE HMRC arrears‘.
+Please then view ‘Options paying PAYE HMRC arrears‘.

 Should the HMRC consider, you have knowingly, with fraudulent intent, declined to pay.
 Then they are authorised to present a ‘Personal Liability Notice’ (PLN).

 PLN’s grant the HMRC power to hold company directors personally accountable (Section 121C, Social Security Administration Act 1992) in circumstances of fraud or negligence to pay tax.
 For further detailed reading, please view ‘can HMRC hold directors liable for outstanding tax?’.
 And Tax Avoidance schemes and penalties.

 A notice contains what you owe, how you pay, and what you can do if you disagree with HMRC’s decision to charge you.

 Pay the HMRC within 30 days of receipt of the notice.
 The penalty, failing to do so, will therefore incur interest charges.

 You can appeal online through the service operated by HMRC’s PAYE for employers.
 As soon as you log in, select “Appeal a penalty.”
 You will receive an immediate confirmation when you submit your appeal.